 13. “Steal Away” by Robbie Dupree

-This light and upbeat song is a fun listen.
+This light and upbeat song is a fun track to listen to.
 The lyrics express admiration, and at the same time, an invitation to the person who has their attention.
 This melody gives a fresh summery vibe.
-One of the instruments featured in this tune is the bongos.
-It adds more charm to the piece with Robbie’s vocals.
+The bongos add a charming touch to the song, complementing Robbie’s vocals.

 14. “Keep On Runnin” by Journey

-This slow rock song has impressive guitar work accompaniment.
-The timeless vocals of Steve Perry bring a different kind of vibrance to the track.
+This slow rock song features impressive guitar work and Steve Perry’s timeless vocals, adding vibrant energy to the track.
 The melody talks about working hard and not giving up.
-The narrator encourages listeners to keep on running.
-Hard work pays off for all those who are diligent.
+The narrator motivates listeners to continue working hard, as diligence leads to success.

 15. “Running With The Wolves” by Cloud Cult

 This mellow song figuratively discusses the conflicts faced when struggling for independence.
 The lyrics repeatedly say “running with the wolves” to express the narrator’s desire to be free.
-The irony of this quest, however, is that there are things and people one would have to give up.
-It would hurt a bit but is necessary for maturity.
+The irony of this quest, however, is that there are things and people that you would have to let go in the process.
+Growing up has its costs, and it can be painful.

 16. “Born to Run” by Bruce Springsteen

 This upbeat rock song of the 1970s talks about the American Dream.
-You gotta pursue your dreams and enjoy your freedom.
-You are free to run alone or in the company of friends.
-This track also features a saxophone solo that escalates the mood to a different pinnacle.
-Listen to it and be inspired to achieve your dreams.
+You got to pursue your dreams and enjoy your freedom.
+It encourages listeners to pursue their dreams, embrace freedom, and find inspiration in the company of friends.
+This track also features a saxophone solo that adds to the uplifting vibe.

 17. “Escape” by Metallica

 This thrash metal song with distinctive sounds has a deep meaning.
 It talks about keeping firm about your individuality.
 The tune reminds everyone not to conform to stereotypes.
-You must be true to yourself and run your life the way it suits you.
+You must be true to yourself and run your life the way you want it.

 18. “She’s Leaving Home” by The Beatles